lifeforms/httpcheck/README.md

 You can use relative URLs in the manifest, for example `/` instead of `http://example.com/`.
 In that case, you must specify a base URL when running the tests.
 This single base URL will be applied to all tests containing a relative URL.

+A test example with a relative URL, POST data and a custom header:

+    {url: '/', method: 'POST', data: 'foo=bar', headers: {'Cookie': 'baz=qux'}}

 ## Usage

 To run all HTTP tests in the file `manifest.yaml`, just run the command without arguments: `httpcheck`